skolhustick/p/blog/low-levelling.md

 I'm not sure how that works.
 Happy to hear your thoughts.

 But I've written enough Javascript to cover 3I-Atlas.
-At some poeint, you will soon feel the 'high-level fatigue'.
+At some point, you will soon feel the 'high-level fatigue'.
 The amount of abstractions, and layers and layers of other people's JS code.

 Then you go `cargo new somecoolstuff` and immediatedly you feel the absolute silence.